jaoff15/inverter/README.md

-# inverter
+# Inverter project
 Control software for the semester project on the 1st semester on the masters in electronics on SDU.

 Spring 2019

 Group consisting of:
 Casper Busch Melchiorsen,